Norahelgeland/FYS4150_Proj4/README.md

 - In the source file Ising_model.cpp we have our Ising Model class.
 In this file we have also included the header file Ising_model.hpp containg the class declaration.

 - In the sourcefile Task5.cpp we use the Ising Model class from Ising_model.cpp.
+It also contains the header file random_model.hpp.
 Here we run the class function that run the monte Carlo method N times for 1000000 cycles.
 This we do for the 20 x 20 Lattice.
 Returns expectation values for the energy.

 - In the source file Task6.cpp we use the Ising Model class from Ising_model.cpp.
 Here we do the same as in Task5.cpp but it returns energy per spin for the two temperatures instead of expectation values.